OGC Nice Côte d'Azur Handball

-OGC Nice Côte d'Azur Handball is the name of a French handball club from Nice.
+OGC Nice Côte d'Azur Handball is a French handball club from Nice.
 This team currently competes in the French Women's Handball First League from 2012.

+History

+Founded in 2006 the club was promoted to the second division in 2008 and to the top flight in 2013.

 In the 2017-18 season, the club finished 2nd in the French Women's First League, after losing the two finals against Metz Handball.
 They defeated Brest Bretagne Handball in the semifinals.
 The Finalist team included several international stars such as Linnea Torstenson, Carmen Martín and Jane Schumacher.